Inside and Outside the Classroom

 A Heritage Learning Initiative

 Transcribe Bentham is a heritage learning initiative which exposes learners to original historical manuscripts while promoting core skills.
-It encourages the use of archival collections in schools and targets all three learning groups – visual, aural and kinaesthetic – by including instructional and informational videos; visual images; and textual resources.
+It encourages the use of archival collections in schools and targets all three learning groups – visual, aural and kinaesthetic – by including instructional and informational videos, visual images, and textual resources.
 Pupils can actively participate by using the online transcription tool and by communicating with other contributors.
-They can keep track of, and gain points for, their own contributions.
 Users gain points for transcriptions and advance up the progress ladder reaching successive achievement levels as they improve.

 Transcribe Bentham introduces learners to digitised collections and embodies the ideals of the National Curriculum in the following ways: